In 30 seconds…

 Is a Permanent Hair Loss Cure Possible?

-Whether it’s a receding hairline, noticeable bald patches, or a thinning head of hair you’re struggling to cover with a trendy new hairstyle, you might be experiencing one of the many different types of hair loss.
+Whether it’s a receding hairline, noticeable bald patches at the back of the head, or a thinning head of hair you’re struggling to cover with a trendy new hairstyle, you might be experiencing one of the many different types of hair loss.

-In fact, some level of male pattern baldness (MPB) is inevitable for most men as they get older.
-MPB is caused by a complex combination of genetic, hormonal, and age-related factors, and scientists still have a long way to go before they fully understand the mechanisms behind hair growth and hair loss.
+In fact, some level of androgenetic alopecia (commonly known as male pattern baldness or MPB) is inevitable for most men as they get older.
+MPB is caused by a complex combination of genetic, hormonal, and age-related factors, and scientists still have a long way to go before they fully understand the mechanisms behind new hair growth and hair loss.

 In this article, we’ve compiled a survey of recent research into hair loss, along with a summary of the licensed hair loss treatment options that are currently available.